-- The school's data protection representative and DPO will document the decision (either way), in case it is challenged at a later date by the ICO, or an individual affected by the breach.
+- The school's data protection representative and DPO will document the decision (either way), in case it is challenged at a later date by the ICO or an individual affected by the breach.
 Documented decisions are stored on the school's computer network. - Where the ICO must be notified, the DPO will do this via the 'report a breach' page of the ICO website, or through its breach report line (0303 123 1113), within 72 hours of the school's awareness of the breach.
-As required, the DPO will set out: - A description of the nature of the personal data breach including, where possible: - The categories and approximate number of individuals concerned. - The categories and approximate number of personal data records concerned. - The name and contact details of the DPO. - A description of the likely consequences of the personal data breach.

-- A description of the measures that have been, or will be taken, to deal with the breach and mitigate any possible adverse effects on the individual(s) concerned. - If all the above details are not yet known, the DPO will report as much as they can within 72 hours of the school's awareness of the breach.
+As required, the DPO will set out: - A description of the nature of the personal data breach including, where possible: - o The categories and approximate number of individuals concerned. - o The categories and approximate number of personal data records concerned. - The name and contact details of the DPO. - A description of the likely consequences of the personal data breach. - A description of the measures that have been, or will be taken, to deal with the breach and mitigate any possible adverse effects on the individual(s) concerned. - If all the above details are not yet known, the DPO will report as much as they can within 72 hours of the school's awareness of the breach.
 The report will explain that there is a delay, the reasons why, and when the DPO expects to have further information.
-The DPO will submit the remaining information as soon as possible. - Where the school is required to communicate with individuals whose personal data has been breached, the DPO will tell them in writing.
-This notification will set out: - A description, in clear and plain language, of the nature of the personal data breach - The name and contact details of the DPO. - A description of the likely consequences of the personal data breach. - A description of the measures that have been, or will be, taken to deal with the data breach and mitigate any possible adverse effects on the individual(s) concerned. - The school's data protection representative will notify any relevant third parties who can help mitigate the loss to individuals for example, the police, insurers, banks, or credit card companies. - The school's data protection representative will document each breach, irrespective of whether it is reported to the ICO.
-For each breach, this record will include the: - Facts and cause - Effects - Action taken to contain it and ensure it does not happen again (such as establishing more robust processes or providing further training for individuals)
+The DPO will submit the remaining information as soon as possible.

+- Where the school is required to communicate with individuals whose personal data has been breached, the DPO will tell them in writing.
+This notification will set out: - o A description, in clear and plain language, of the nature of the personal data breach - o The name and contact details of the DPO. - o A description of the likely consequences of the personal data breach. - o A description of the measures that have been, or will be, taken to deal with the data breach and mitigate any possible adverse effects on the individual(s) concerned. - The school's data protection representative will notify any relevant third parties who can help mitigate the loss to individuals for example, the police, insurers, banks or credit card companies. - The school's data protection representative will document each breach, irrespective of whether it is reported to the ICO.
+For each breach, this record will include the: - o Facts and cause - Effects - Action taken to contain it and ensure it does not happen again (such as establishing more robust processes or providing further training for individuals)

-Records of all breaches will be stored on the school's computer network in an appropriate log format.
+Records of all breaches will be stored on the school's computer network.

-- The school's data protection representative and DPO will review what happened and how it can be stopped from happening again.
-This review will happen as soon as reasonably possible. - The school's data protection representative and Headteacher will meet regularly to assess recorded data breaches and identify any trends or patters requiring action by the school to reduce the risk of future breaches.
+• The school's data protection representative and DPO will review what happened and how it can be stopped from happening again.
+This review will happen as soon as reasonably possible.